 Need something more portable?
 The Lenovo ThinkPad X1 Tablet is a durable and secure 2-in-1 business detachable that's also powerful enough to let you dominate noobs in Overwatch on the device's vibrant, 13-inch, 3K display.

-Pros: Lenovo took the best business laptop and beefed it up with 10th Gen Intel CPUs.
+Pros: Lenovo took the best business laptop and beefed it up with 11th Gen Intel CPUs.
 You still get the ThinkPad X1 Carbon's attractive, slim and durable chassis.
-Business users who travel frequently will appreciate the 10+ hours of battery life offered by the 1080p version.
-The 4K model wasn't too bad either, at 7:23.
-Speaking of which, the optional 4K panel on the ThinkPad X1 Carbon is absolutely gorgeous, offering a bright and vivid picture.
-The 1080p screen isn't too shabby, either.
-And in typical ThinkPad fashion, the latest 8th Gen X1 Carbon has a best-in-class keyboard that you'll love typing on.
+Business users who travel frequently will appreciate the 15+ hours of battery life offered by the 1200p version.
+The 1200p screen was surprisingly bright.
+And in typical ThinkPad fashion, the latest 9th Gen X1 Carbon has a best-in-class keyboard that you'll love typing on.
 It's easily at the top of the best ThinkPads.

-See our full Lenovo ThinkPad X1 Carbon (8th Gen) review.
+See our full Lenovo ThinkPad X1 Carbon (Gen 9) review.